amatov/InstantaneousFlowTracker/ENVIRONMENT.md

-The `mincost/`, `mincostCPP/`, `mincostDLL/`, `COSTexe/`, and `GoldbergMaxFlow/` folders contain C/C++ implementations of max-flow / min-cost solvers used for testing and comparison (not the production pipeline -- see README.md "Repository contents").
+The `mincost/`, `mincostCPP/`, `mincostDLL/`, `COSTexe/`, and `GoldbergMaxFlow/` folders contain C/C++ implementations of max-flow / min-cost solvers used for testing and comparison.
 Precompiled Windows binaries for these are kept under `binaries/` (mirroring the original folder layout) if you don't want to rebuild them; to rebuild from source on Windows you'll need Visual C++ (the `.dsp`/`.dsw`/`.sln`/`.vcproj` files